 5. Product Overview:

 The T8V is the first 8"-ADAM monitor in the entry-level segment.
-It completes the product portfolio of the T Series, which was launched in 2018 with the T5V and T7V models and supplemented in 2019 with the T10S subwoofer.
+It extends the product portfolio of the T Series, which was launched in 2018 with the T5V and T7V models and supplemented in 2019 with the T10S subwoofer.
 The T Series is ADAM Audio’s range of affordable, professional 2-way powered studio monitors, offering high performance for an extremely competitive price.
-All T series models use the same high-frequency driver (ADAM Audio’s unique accelerated ribbon tweeter); feature a beveled cabinet design, rear-firing bass reflex port, built-in
+All T series models use the same high-frequency driver (ADAM Audio’s unique accelerated ribbon tweeter); feature a beveled cabinet design, rear-firing bass reflex port, integrated

-DSP-controlled driver crossovers and equalization, and multi-way analog connections.
+DSP-controlled crossover and equalization, and multiple analog input connections.

-The T8Vs strengths in comparison to competitors' models lie in its superior sonic behavior, but also in its technical features.
-At 33 Hz, the lower cut off is the lowest of all comparable models, and the sound pressure level of 118 db max SPL per pair also makes it the best in its class.
+The T8V’s strengths in comparison to competitors' models lie in its superior audio performance, but also in its specs.
+At 33 Hz, the lower cut off frequency is the lowest of all market segment, and the sound pressure level of 118 db max SPL per pair also makes it stand out in its class.
 The T8V´s primary application is as a studio monitor for musician and producer owned project / home recording studios.
 For many users these speakers will be “My first ADAM” in their first recording system, allowing the user to move up within the brand as their applications and budgets increase.

 6. Embedded Technologies, Innovations:

 Many of the technical innovations implemented in ADAM Audio’s flagship S Series range of powered monitors have been leveraged for use in the T8V as well.
-The design for the T8Vs new U-ART 1.9” tweeter is based on that used in ADAM Audio’s X-ART and S-ART tweeters employed respectively in the company’s iconic AX Series and flagship S Series powered monitors.
+The design for the T8V’s U-ART 1.9” tweeter is based on that used in ADAM Audio’s X-ART and S-ART tweeters employed in the company’s iconic AX Series and flagship S Series monitors.
 The U-ART tweeter is mated to a precision waveguide with the same dispersion-control attributes as the High Frequency Propagation (HPS™) waveguide used in ADAM Audio’s flagship S Series monitors.
-The T8V also features new Class D amplifiers (20 W for the tweeter, and 70 W for the woofer), power supplies, and built-in DSP driver crossovers that are derived from technological advances achieved in the design and production of the S Series line.
+The T8V also features Class D amplifiers with increased power delivery (versus T5V and T7V) (20 W for the tweeter, and 70 W for the woofer), power supplies, and built-in DSP crossovers that are derived from technological advances achieved in the design and production of the S Series line.

 7. Connections and Controls:

-On the rear panels for the T8V, an XLR connector and RCA jack respectively accept balanced +4 dBu and unbalanced -10 dBV input.
-An associated 2-way switch selects which connector receives an input signal.
-The T8V can automatically accept AC voltages ranging from 100 to 240 V, at 50/60 Hz.
+On the rear panels for the T8V, an XLR connector and RCA jack respectively accept balanced +4 dBu and unbalanced -10 dBV analog audio inputs.
+An associated 2-way switch activates either input connector to receive an input signal.
+The T8V automatically accepts AC voltages ranging from 100 V to 240 V, at 50/60 Hz.
 Thus, the monitor can be connected to professional and prosumer recording systems, and to both balanced and unbalanced I/O boxes for DAWs—virtually anywhere in the developed world with plug and play ease.
-Two 3-way switches boost or cut respective low and high frequencies ±2 dB and also provide a ‘flat’ setting.
-These EQ switches let you tailor the T8V’s frequency responses to fine-tune his performance when mounting them on shelves, a table top, or a console bridge, and at various distances from nearby walls.
+Two filters boost or cut respective low and high frequencies ±2 dB controlled via 3-way switches and also provide a ‘flat’ setting.
+These EQslet you tailor the T8V’s frequency responses to adapt the audio reproduction when sitting on shelves, a table top, or a console’s meter bridge, and close to nearby walls.

 8. Features, Benefits, Advantages: